520,000 home batteries forecast for 2026: Australia's storage revolution

 Home battery installations more than doubled in 2025, and the Clean Energy Regulator projects they could nearly triple again in 2026.
-Here's what's driving Australia's unprecedented battery boom and what it means for Perth homeowners.
+Here's what's driving the growth and what it means for Perth homeowners.

 Batteries installed in 2025 — more than double the previous year, delivering 4.6 GWh